MrLast98/WakeBlock/README.md

 **Q - How do i use wakeblock?**

-**A** - Once you have installed the app, just open it and click on "Install Core Mod", the app will create the Core Mod needed for your device (this might take a while, from 5 to 30 minutes) and then will reboot the phone to flash it.
-When the phone has rebooted, open the app: If the message says "Service Bound" you're all set!
+**A** - Once you have installed the app, just open it and click on "Install Core Mod".
+Choose your flash type off the list (Automatic = Flashed once the zip file is created, Manual = Manually reboot to recovery and flash the flash-me.zip in the WakeBlock folder, Magisk = Manually open the Magisk app and flash the wakeblock-magisk.zip inside the WakeBlock folder) and flash it! **Side Note:** There is no difference in the patch itself between the different flashing method.
+The generic course of action is to use the Automatic or the Magisk flash.
+If those fails, try the Manual one.

 **Q - How can i block wakelocks?**